krmayankk/confnotes/systems-at-scale-2019.md

 ## Preemption in Nomad
 - Nomad is container orchestrator from Hashicorp(https://www.nomadproject.io/)
-- declarative, takes descfiption of app and nodes and deploys
+- declarative, takes description of app and nodes and deploys
 - just one binary which can act as client and server as well run as dev mode
-- based on borg,omega and uc berkely sparrow
+- based on borg, omega and UC berkely sparrow research papers
 - 15k+ node deployments
 - containerized as well as legacy apps
 - multi region federation